Functional Architecture

 * Be designed so that future upgrades remain feasible.

-### 7. Cross‑cutting concerns
+### 8. Cross-cutting concerns

-Several concerns apply across all modules:
+Several concerns apply across every module:

 * **Security and privacy** — role-based access, audit trails for all changes, data minimisation, field-level validation, and configurable retention policies.